Louis Marino: Chicago Outfit career

 On February 7, 1990, Marino was indicted in federal court in Chicago on racketeering charges in a sweeping indictment of mobsters.
 On February 15, 1990, he was ordered held without bond.
 He was later allowed house arrest and was released on bond to his house in Palos Park, Illinois.
 Several months later, Marino informed the court that he was working as a clerk at an archery range in Berwyn, Illinois.
 His defense attorney was former United States District Judge George N. Leighton.

-On March 10, 1992, Marino was convicted of racketeering, income tax violations, and participating in an illegal gambling business, but he was acquitted of murder-conspiracy in the 1985 killing of bookmaker Hal Smith.
-During the trial, prosecutors alleged that Marino had hung a gambler over a balcony at the Chicago Board of Trade, when the gambler failed to pay a debt.
+On March 10, 1992, Marino was convicted of racketeering, income tax violations, and participating in an illegal gambling business.
+Nevertheless, he was acquitted of murder-conspiracy in the 1985 killing of bookmaker Hal Smith.
+During the trial, prosecutors alleged that Marino had hung a gambler over a balcony at the Chicago Board of Trade when the gambler failed to pay a debt.

 On August 19, 1993, Marino was sentenced by United States District Judge Ann Claire Williams to 28 years in federal prison—the maximum sentence allowed.
 Marino served his sentence in the federal prison in Milan, Michigan.

-Marino was identified in court during the "Family Secrets" mob trial" in Chicago in 2007 by Chicago Outfit turncoat Nicholas Calabrese as having been one of several mobsters in the room during the fatal 1986 beatings of Chicago mobsters Anthony Spilotro and Michael Spilotro, whose murders were fictionalized in the 1995 film Casino.
+Marino was identified in court during the "Family Secrets" mob trial in Chicago in 2007 by Chicago Outfit turncoat Nicholas Calabrese as having been one of several mobsters in the room during the fatal 1986 beatings of Chicago mobsters Anthony Spilotro and Michael Spilotro, whose murders were fictionalized in the 1995 film Casino.
 Marino has never been charged with the Spilotros' murders; however, the only person ever convicted of participating in the murders is imprisoned Chicago mob boss James Marcello.

-Marino was released from federal custody on 31 October 2014.
+Marino was released from federal custody on October 31, 2014.

 Family

-Marino's son, Dino Marino, pleaded guilty in January 2000 to bilking the town of Cicero, Illinois, out of more than $130,000, as a ghost-payroller in the town's health department.
+Marino's son, Dino Marino, pleaded guilty in January 2000 to bilking the town of Cicero, Illinois, out of more than $130,000 as a ghost-payroller in the town's health department.
 Marino was later sentenced to a year in federal prison and was released on May 29, 2001.

+Death

+Marino died of natural causes on March 7, 2017, at the age of 83.